thepenskefile/OSP-A1/README.md

 `./scheduler processes fcfs`
-results will be printed to a file named `finished_processes_fcfs`
+results will be printed to a file named `finished_processes_fcfs` The code implementing this algorithm can be found in `src/cpu_scheduler.c` in the function called `first_come_first_serve`

 ### To run SJF

 `./scheduler processes sjf`
-results will be printed to a file named `finished_processes_sjf`
+results will be printed to a file named `finished_processes_sjf` The code implementing this algorithm can be found in `src/cpu_scheduler.c` in the function called `shortest_job_first`

 ### To run RR

 `./scheduler processes rr`
-results will be printed to a file named `finished_processes_rr`
+results will be printed to a file named `finished_processes_rr` The code implementing this algorithm can be found in `src/cpu_scheduler.c` in the function called `round_robin`